-The Sub-Fund considers, at least, the following objectives, and proceed to the reporting of this ESG indicators as part of the monitoring and the evolution of the portfolio's ESG performance:
+For private issuers, the Sub-Fund considers, at least, the following objectives, and proceed to the reporting of this ESG indicators as part of the monitoring and the evolution of the portfolio's ESG performance:

 - Environment: GHG emissions, airborne pollution, waterborne pollution, water consumption, land use, etc. - Social: compensation, gender inequality, health and safety, child labor, etc. - Governance: corruption and bribery, tax avoidance, etc. - Global ESG quality rating.